 Shortly after Jim Furyk was announced as the 2018 Ryder Cup USA captain in January 2017, he tabbed Love as a vice captain.

-On Tuesday, Furyk added Steve Stricker and Tiger Woods as vice captains.
+Furyk then added Steve Stricker and Tiger Woods as vice captains.

 But back to Love.
-This will be his second turn as a vice captain and he's also been a captain twice, losing in 2012 at Medinah and winning in 2016 at Hazeltine National.
+This will be his second turn as a vice captain.
+He's also been a captain twice, losing in 2012 at Medinah and winning in 2016 at Hazeltine National.

-"The role of the vice captains has changed so much since 2014," Love told PGA.com on Tuesday.
-"We made it more of a defined role that isn't just show up at the Ryder Cup and help out.
+"The role of the vice captains has changed so much since 2014," Love said.
+"We made it more of a defined role that isn't just 'show up at the Ryder Cup and help out.'
 It's a year-round job.
 You're helping the captain with specific duties that each can handle so the captain can focus on what he needs to focus on.
 The job gets bigger and bigger.
 It's dividing responsibilities and working toward the same goal."

 Those responsibilities vary, Love said.

 One selection might be someone who plays regularly on the PGA Tour.
 There could be a past captain.
 There's someone focusing on pairings and maybe even someone who's easy/easier for players to talk to.

 Love checked off all those boxes with his vice captains at Hazeltine.
 They were: 2006 captain Tom Lehman, a Minnesota native; Stricker; Furyk; Woods; and last-minute addition, Bubba Watson.

 "It's supporting the captain and helping build the team," Love said of vice captains.
 "It's not just about showing up that week to help out.
 I remember one year when Bobby Wadkins brought me a Diet Dr. Pepper -- his favorite drink.
 I was like, 'Uh, can I get a water instead.'"